(U.S. and Canadian Citizens and Permanent Residents)

 Students who supply TOEFL scores and whose first language is not English who are transferring from an English medium secondary school, are required to take Walla Walla University's English Placement Test, which includes a writing sample.
 If students do not qualify for College Writing courses, they will be placed in an appropriate reading and/or writing class before entering ENGL 121.

-- Fall enrollment - received by April 30th preceding the fall term.
+- Autumn enrollment - received by April 30th preceding the Autumn term.

 - Winter/Spring/Summer enrollment = received two weeks before the first day of classes for the respective quarter.

-The Campus Health and Wellness office is directed by a registered nurse practitioner.
-Students are required to complete an insurance form and a Personal Health Assessment record, inclusive of immunization status.
-Forms are available from Campus Health and Wellness or on-line at wallawalla.edu.
+MEDICAL INFORMATION.
+The Adventist Health University Clinic office requires students to complete an insurance form and a Personal Health Assessment record, inclusive of immunization status.
+Forms are available from the University Clinic or online at wallawalla.edu.